 Vehicular Technology Society, Chicago Chapter

 Welcome to the IEEE Vehicular Technology Society, Chicago Chapter!
 We are a group of passionate researchers, engineers, practitioners, industry professionals, and academics who are interested in all things about technology in the vehicle to create connected vehicles and autonomous vehicles.
-We hold meetings of our chapter around 4 times a year in the Chicagoland area and invite speakers to talk about topics like Alvin Chin headshotblockchain for vehicles, cloud and big data for connected vehicles, autonomous vehicles, and shared mobility, just to name a few.
+We hold meetings of our chapter around 4 times a year in the Chicagoland area and invite speakers to talk about topics like Alvin Chin blockchain for vehicles, cloud and big data for connected vehicles, autonomous vehicles, and shared mobility, just to name a few.
 You can check out our previous meetings that we had below.

-The Chair for the IEEE Vehicular Technology Society, Chicago Chapter is Dr. Alvin Chin, who is a Senior Researcher at BMW TechnologyCorporation in Chicago.
+The Chair for the IEEE Vehicular Technology Society, Chicago Chapter is Dr. Alvin Chin, who is a also the Chair of the IEEE Chicago Section.
 The IEEE Vehicular Technology Society, Chicago Chapter is part of the IEEE Vehicular Technology Society (https://vtsociety.org) and the VTS holds their flagship conference IEEE Vehicular Technology Conference twice a year.
 Last year, the fall edition of the conference was held in Chicago.

 Alvin Chin